 (6) Is credit required by an agency but not needed for your degree?

 If you need the credit for an internship but not necessarily for your degree/graduation, you can try to arrange an Internship Study through Gallatin: INDIV-UG 1801.
-This option is solely to meet the company’s requirement.
-While credits are technically granted by the University for this (thus satisfying the company’s requirement), please be aware that CAS will not count those credits towards your degree (so any grade associated with it will also not be factored into your GPA and it will not be part of the 128 credits you need to graduate).
-For more information, contact the Gallatin Internship Director Faith Stangler at email@example.com.
+Please note that, while this option will meet the company’s requirement, it will not advance your credits toward the 128 required for graduation.
+The course will appear on your transcript, along with the grade earned for the course.
+As a student enrolled in a Gallatin course you will be expected to complete the requirements asked of you to remain enrolled.
+Keep in mind that, while the grade will not factor into your CAS GPA, our policy does not determine how a potential employer or other third party might choose to calculate an academic achievement index.
+For more information, contact the Gallatin Internship Director Faith Stangler at firstname.lastname@example.org.
 Students must submit their proposals by the end of the first week of classes.
 This option is available during the fall and spring semesters, and sometimes in the summer.

 (7) Is the internship in business but credit is not needed for your degree?

 The School Professional Studies (SPS) has a one-credit business internship option: BUSN1-UC 574 / BUSN1-DC 574.
 While credits are technically granted by the University for this (thus satisfying the company’s requirement), please be aware that CAS will not count those credits towards your degree (so any grade associated with it will also not be factored into your GPA and it will not be part of the 128 credits you need to graduate).
 Contact Professor Stephanie Meth for more information.
 This option is available during the fall, spring, and summer terms.